flipflop/interview-user-experience/README.md

 - Describe a successful and rewarding project

+- UX and UI design, can you descrbibe what both are?

+- What are some of the emerging trends in UX Design right now?

+- If tasked to perform a UX evaluation or audit of a product, what would your process look like to accomplish this?
+Can you tell me about a project you did this for and what the outcome of the evaluation was?

 - Why did Google Make Page Speed an Important Ranking Factor for Websites?

 - Scenario: You arrive on a legacy Web Project, that utilises an address locator.
 The designer choose to make all the available options available in a drop down component.